Ukraine's Holocaust center names Nazi Babi Yar killers

 KYIV, Ukraine (AP) — Ukraine's Holocaust memorial center on Wednesday revealed the names of 159 Nazi SS troops who took part in the killing of Jews during the Babi Yar massacre in Ukraine eight decades after one of the most infamous Nazi mass slaughters of World War II.

-Nearly 34,000 Jews were killed within 48 hours in Babi Yar, a ravine in the Ukrainian capital, when Kyiv was under Nazi occupation in 1941.
+Nearly 34,000 Jews were killed within 48 hours in Babi Yar, a ravine in the Ukrainian capital of Kyiv, when the city was under Nazi occupation in 1941.
 SS troops carried out the massacre with local collaborators.

+“Babi Yar is the biggest mass grave of the Holocaust ... the most quickly filled mass grave,” said Natan Sharansky, the chairman of the supervisory board of the Babi Yar Holocaust memorial center.

 “It is imperative to keep speaking about this horrific event and learn its lessons,” Herzog said before arriving in Ukraine on Tuesday on the first state visit of his presidency.

-Zelenskyy, Herzog and Steinmeier are set to also inaugurate a memorial center dedicated to the stories of Eastern European Jews who were killed and buried in mass graves during the Holocaust.
-Of the 2.5 million Jews, 1.5 million died in Ukraine alone.
+Zelenskyy, Herzog and Steinmeier are to also inaugurate a memorial center, still under construction, dedicated to the stories of Eastern European Jews who were killed and buried in mass graves during the Holocaust.
+Of the 2.5 million Jews in that region, 1.5 million died in Ukraine alone.

-On Wednesday, Ukraine's Holocaust memorial center revealed the initial 159 names of hundreds of Nazi troops, who took part in the Babi Yar massacre on Sept.
-29-30, 1941, when 33,771 Jews were brutally murdered.
+On Wednesday, the Babi Yar Holocaust memorial center revealed the initial 159 names of hundreds of Nazi troops who took part in the Babi Yar massacre on Sept.
+29-30, 1941, when 33,771 Jews were murdered.

 “Despite confessions, evidence and testimonies being submitted as late as the 1960s by some of the Nazi soldiers who carried out the murders, only a few of those involved ever faced justice for their heinous crimes,” it said.

-Father Patrick Desbois, head of the center's academic council, said some of the 159 Nazi troops names “were shooters, others extracted the Jews from their homes, others took their belongings and their luggage.
+Father Patrick Desbois, head of the center's academic council, said some of the 159 Nazi troops named “were shooters.
+Others extracted the Jews from their homes.
+Others took their belongings and their luggage.
 Others armed the weapons while others were serving sandwiches, tea and vodkas to the shooters.
 All of them are guilty.”

+On Wednesday, the world-famous conceptual artist Maryna Abramovych was to present a new memorial object – “Crystal Crying Wall” — and within six months the first museum space will be unveiled.

+“We are going to give the real faces to the Holocaust, whether it's the faces of the victims, of the executors or those who were helping to save Jews,” Sharansky told The Associated Press.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.